Komoot: your complete guide

 On a Mac or PC, you can do this via Komoot's website.
 On a smartphone, you can do it via the Komoot app, which you can download from the Apple App Store or Google Play.

-Komoot also offers a Premium account that is aimed at adventurers and those looking to complete multi-day trips – it also offers discounts on products.
+Komoot also offers a Premium account that's aimed at adventurers and those looking to complete multi-day trips.

-Once you are set up with a Komoot account and the app, you can integrate Komoot with your Garmin or Wahoo to send routes to the device.
+Once you are set up with a Komoot account and the app, you can integrate Komoot with your Garmin or Wahoo device to send it routes.

 Komoot has a proprietary app for Garmin that can be downloaded through the Garmin Connect IQ store.